Teaching English While Travelling the World

 With Tutoring, you are mainly teaching South Koreans and with Cambly most of my students were from the Middle East which was an interesting experience.
 Cambly doesn’t pay well ($10.20/hour) but you get paid weekly to your PayPal account.
 Tutoring pays $11.50/hour but you earn more if you are available or accept lessons at peak hours.

-I still do Tutoring when I am available, it’s great because of the flexibility but there are often technical issues and glitches with the platform.
-Here is my referral link for tutoring.
+I still do Tutoring occasionally when I am available, it’s great because of the flexibility and it’s audio only but there are often technical issues and glitches with the platform.
+Here is my referral link for tutoring

 I am a regular teacher so I teach the same students every week.
 I have built a great relationship with my students and most of them are adorable and cute.
 I do have one student who has been a challenge but most of them are little stars.
 I have recently changed my schedule and don’t have many bookings on the new days but I have been able to fill them with experience lessons which are like demo classes for new students.
 You don’t get paid for your slots that don’t get booked by students.
 Landi has started more and more new initiatives to get teachers involved in other ways not just teaching like becoming mentors and editors.

 I was invited to visit their Headquarters in Hangzhou in September, 2018 and I can say that I am even more proud to be working for Landi.
 They care about their teachers and their students and always looking at how they can improve.
 In my experience Landi is the best online company in China and I can’t wait to see what’s in store for their future.
-Have a look at my video of my trip.
+If you would like to know more about Landi, you can read my other blog that is all about Landi.

-Here is my referral for Landi, happy to give you tips as well.
+Here is my referral for Landi, happy to give you tips as well, I also know the interviewers and have their contact details so happy to send your CV to them.

 Unfortunately, they were unable to move more students to their online classes, therefore they don’t need more teachers right now.
 Since they have confirmed that teachers will not be getting more students or hours, they have let go of some of their teachers and have become a bit stricter.
-Their feedback system has not been good but they have taken the teachers suggestions on board and they are working on a better feedback system.
+Their feedback system has not been good but they have taken the teachers suggestions on board and they have a better feedback system.
 As they are still a new company, they do ask for teachers input occasionally especially with updating lesson plans as some of the lesson plans are pretty useless but some are brilliant and most of the lesson plans can be worked with and be built on.
-They only pay via Paypal, it’s not great if you can only get paid by Paypal anymore as Paypal takes a big cut of your salary and puts it to their own pocket.
 You put your availability down every Thursday and you receive your schedule for the week ahead on Friday.
+If you have to cancel classes, you won’t need to pay a penalty if you find a substitute teacher, this is amazing compared to other companies that will give you crazy penalties.
+There is a Skype teachers group where teachers are able to give suggestions and have discussions.

 For evening hours (GMT+1), you can get lessons on Cambly and on Verbling.
 The rest of the companies will give you hours between 7am-4pm.
 When we were travelling in Asia, I worked in the evenings and in the mornings on Saturdays (GMT +8) and back in Europe, I get hours between 7am-4pm.
 I work as an online teacher pretty much full time.